Schokobecher/tts-annoy/README.md

 #### Frontend

-The frontend is written in HTML and Javascript, so all yo uneed to do is upload it to a webserver of your choice.
+The frontend is written in HTML and Javascript, so all you need to do, is upload it to a webserver of your choice.
 Then edit

 ```